 An old friend of mine, Jackie, was driving along one day and she began to cry.
 She pulled over to the side of the road because she could not see through her tears, and started praying for a mutual friend named David.
 That went on for about a half hour.
 Then she dried her tears and drove off.

 Later she learned David was standing on the roof of a building ready to commit suicide that afternoon.
 David told her later that as he stood on the edge of the roof he felt a giant hand hold him back and he stepped down.
 That is intercession.

 The same word, groan, appears once more in the New Testament.
 John 11:33 “When Jesus therefore saw her weeping, and the Jews also weeping which came with her, he groaned in the spirit, and was troubled.”
 This verse appears right before Jesus raised Lazarus from the dead.
 The Greek word can also be translated as “sigh” which is what you would do if God sat on your chest.

 The notion of a spiritual burden also appears in 2 Corinthians 5:4, referring to our physical bodies and wanting to be released to heaven.
 These earthly bodies make us groan and sigh,.
 We want to slip into our new bodies so that these dying bodies will, as it were, be swallowed up by everlasting life.

 The Greek word for groan is bareo, meaning pressure.
-You feel pressured to pray for someone.
+You feel pressured to pray for someone which is intercession.
 We can rejoice that God has given us this blessing to pray for others, when we have no notion they need it.